rixx/books.rixx.de/data/reviews/dorothy-l-sayers/clouds-of-witness/index.md

   rating: 4
 ---

 This was just as fun as I remembered.
+Peter's mother appears a lot (always a good thing), and his brother is a total idiot.
+Peter does his thing and I love everything about it.
+The story is a bit inconsequential, but we're here for the dialogue, not some pesky murder mystery.